HandmadeWeb/frosty/README.md

 $frosty->withAntlers(false); // or true
 ```
 When using the tag, you'll specify if the endpoint is a url or a route, however when using the class directly, the endpoint is assumed to be a url string, if you wish to pass a route to it instead, then you are welcome to do that.

+Unlike when using the Frosty tag, the FrostyFetcher class can directly accept parameters on the route below.
 ```php
 FrostyFetcher::make()->withEndpoint(route('my-awesome-route'))
 ```